Metric entropy, n-widths, and sampling of functions on manifolds: Global function approximation

-If we can verify that the system $\{{\varphi_k}_{|B}\}$ is linearly independent, then \eqref{eq:chris} allows us to follow the lines in \cite{Ehler:2013fkxx} to derive Theorem \ref{th:entrop}. \begin{proposition} If $B\subset \mathbb{X}$ is a nontrivial ball, then the functions $\{{\varphi_k}_{|B}\}_{k=0}^\infty$ are linearly independent. \end{proposition} The proof of Proposition \ref{lemma:helping independence} requires some machinery of localization: \begin{definition} We call an infinitely often differentiable and non-increasing function $H:\R_{\geq 0}\rightarrow\R$ a \emph{low-pass filter} if $H(t)=1$ for $t\le 1/2$ and $H(t)=0$ for $t\ge 1$. \end{definition} A standard example of a low-pass filter is
+We now collect few ingredients for our approximation scheme. \begin{definition} We call an infinitely often differentiable and non-increasing function $H:\R_{\geq 0}\rightarrow\R$ a \emph{low-pass filter} if $H(t)=1$ for $t\le 1/2$ and $H(t)=0$ for $t\ge 1$. \end{definition} For any low-pass filter $H$, the kernel